UMAprotocol/docs/docs/developers/deploy-on-polygon.md

 - `gasprice:` The gas price used for your contract deployment
 - `url:` your node URL.
 In the case for Polygon deployments, you can use the Polygon Node URL.
 - `mnemonic:` Your 12 word seed phrase or mnemonic
-- `lspCreatorAddress:` The address used in deploying your LSP.
-For exampple: `0x3e665D15425fAee14eEF53B9caaa0762b243911a`
+- `lspCreatorAddress:` The contract factory address used to deploy your LSP.
 - `expirationTimestamp:` Timestamp at which your contract will expire
 - `collateralPerPair:` The amount of collateral required to mint each long and short pair.
 Default set to `1000000000000000000`
 - `priceIdentifier"` The approved price identifier to be used